VIRGINIA GORDON

 THREE RIVERS BECOMES THREE CREEKS

 Three Creeks became the 11th Columbus & Franklin County Metro Park in 1998, but a 410-acre park called Three Rivers Park had existed on site since the early 1970s.
 The City of Columbus Recreation and Parks Department operated Three Rivers Park on land that encompassed the confluence, or coming together, of the three rivers (creeks, actually), Alum Creek, Blacklick Creek and Big Walnut Creek.
+In 1981, to mark Columbus being designated as a ‘Tree City USA,’ a long-running initiative from the National Arbor Day Foundation in cooperation with the National Association of State Foresters and the USDA Forest Service, the city planted thousands of trees in Three Rivers Park.
+Regrettably the majority of these trees were non-native white pines, but it successfully restored a large area of former agricultural land to a woodland setting.

 In June 1998, the City of Columbus leased its then 500-acre site to Metro Parks for management and development of what became known as the Three Creeks Park Project.
-Renamed from Three Rivers Park to Three Creeks Park (note, the official name does not include the word ‘Metro’ although it is often referenced as Three Creeks Metro Park), Metro Parks acquired new land through purchases and easements, for what is now a 1,100-acre park and one of the major hubs in the Central Ohio Greenways system.
-Both Metro Parks and the City of Columbus are major partners in the Greenways project, developed by MORPC (the Mid-Ohio Regional Planning Commission) to add Greenway Trails that connect our region’s scenic river corridors with local neighborhoods, parks and attractions.
+Renamed from Three Rivers Park to Three Creeks Park (note, the official name does not include the word ‘Metro’ although it is often referenced as Three Creeks Metro Park), Metro Parks acquired new land through purchases and easements, for what is now a 1,100-acre park.
+As part of the partnership agreement, Metro Parks and the City of Columbus set out to clear old dumpsites, build new trails, and share management and operation of the new park entity.

 A MEETING POINT FOR TWO GREENWAY TRAILS